 Does not measure concussion severity

-Because most concussion victims score 14 or 15 on the GCS, its primary utility is in ruling out more serious brain injuries.4 Thus, "[w]hile highly useful in the sphere of emergency response to trauma, the Glasgow Coma Scale should not be used to assess the significance of a concussion," writes William P. Meehan, III, MD, MomsTeam concussion medicine expert and Director of the Sports Concussion Clinic in the Division of Sports Medicine at Children's Hospital Boston, in his new book, Kids, Sports, and Concussion.1
+Because most concussion victims score 14 or 15 on the GCS, its primary utility is in ruling out more serious brain injuries.4 Thus, "[w]hile highly useful in the sphere of emergency response to trauma, the Glasgow Coma Scale should not be used to assess the significance of a concussion," writes William P. Meehan, III, MD, MomsTeam concussion medicine expert emeritus and former Director of the Sports Concussion Clinic in the Division of Sports Medicine at Children's Hospital Boston, in his 2011 book, Kids, Sports, and Concussion.1

 The reason is "because it does not predict how long it will take an athlete to recover from a concussion.
 Many patients who are diagnosed with mild traumatic brain injury have diminished brain function, headaches and other symptoms that last for weeks or even months.
 Alternatively," he notes, "some patients diagnosed with 'moderate' traumatic brain injury will recover completely within days to weeks."

 As a result, Dr. Meehan argues that "the term mild traumatic brain injury should not be used interchangeably with concussion," as suggested by the authors of a 2010 Canadian study,2 which found that how a brain injury was labeled made a difference when it came to treatment, and suggested that, to encourage full reporting of head injuries in sports and to allow adequate management and recovery time, MTBI be used in its place.